Indicia-Team/indicia-docs/administrating/warehouse/scheduled-tasks.rst

 of task names.
 The task names available are:

 * **notifications** - fires the triggers and notifications system.
+* **work_queue** - fires the work queue processor.
 * **all_modules** - fires all the scheduled modules.
 * **_module name_** - provide the folder name for a module to fire it specifically.

 As an example the following URL triggers just the cache builder and data cleaner module to fire::

   http://www.example.com/indicia/index.php/scheduled_tasks?tasks=cache_builder,data_cleaner